6 Dimensions of Data Quality, Examples, and Measurement

 • b.
 Data Validity For Range Of Values

-The data values can also be based on ranges provided in advance.
-For example, the value (numeric or date) in an attribute must fall in the specified range.
+Data values can also be based on predefined ranges.
+For example, the value (numeric or date) in an attribute must fall within the specified range.

 Numeric Range: Weight range for a USPS parcel.
-If the weight data doesn’t match the parcel type, then we know the data is invalid.
+If the weight data doesn’t match the parcel type, then the data is considered invalid.

 Parcel Content must weigh less than 70 lbs.